skylersidner/sveltekit-todo/README.md

 # svelte-todo

 This is a Todo List app created with SvelteKit using the [James Q Quick tutorial](https://www.youtube.com/watch?v=YipaPr4Aex8).
-It keeps the todo list in local storage (for now) and will start a fresh list on window.
+It keeps the todo list in local storage (for now) and will start a fresh list on window refresh.

 ## Developing